 DataRobot is home to a treasure trove of Data Scientists.
 We’ve started a series called “Data Scientist Spotlight” as a way to meet the people behind the technology and introduce you to our great team.

 Introducing Alex Tsourmas.
-Alex works as a Customer-Facing Data Scientist within DataRobot’s Go-To-Market team, as the company continues to build its premier AI Cloud platform for organizations across the globe.
+Alex works as a Customer-Facing Data Scientist within DataRobot’s Go-To-Market team, as the company continues to build its premier AI platform for organizations across the globe.

 Why do you think data science is such an in-demand job right now?